 Unfortunately, it’s not always that easy.
-Workers’ compensation denial rates have increased 20% over the past five years (Lockton Analytics).
+Workers’ compensation denial rates have increased by 20% over the past five years (Lockton Analytics).
 Your employer’s insurance company or their lawyers may fight to try to deny your rightful benefits.
 Also, the approval process can be complicated; a mistake on a claim form, a missed deadline, or not providing the right kind of evidence can result in your broken bone compensation claim being denied.
 Regardless of your circumstance the broken bones lawyer at Terry Katz & Associates can help all injured workers in New York.

 These workplace injuries may include:

-While New York law is clear about your rights and about what you might recover, the insurance company responsible for paying your losses may be unwilling to provide you with fair compensation or your injuries.
+While New York law is clear about your rights and about what you might recover, the insurance company responsible for paying your losses may be unwilling to provide you with fair compensation or your bone injuries.